Joining bits and pieces of reionization history: Introduction

-In this Letter we perform for the first time a joint analysis using general reionization history assuming flat $\Lambda$CDM model by using the Planck publicly available data in temperature, polarization angular power spectrum and lensing~\cite{Planck2015:like,Planck2015:Lensing}, complete HFF data compilation for UV luminosity densities and neutral hydrogen fraction measurements from Lyman-$\alpha$ observations.
-To directly constrain ionizing sources, we use solutions of ionization equation of hydrogen with allowing freedom in ionization and recombination rates as the histories instead of conventional free-electron fraction parametrization~\cite{Hu2003,Mortonson2007,Douspis2015,HS17,HPFS18,Obied:2018qdr,Heinrich2018,Villanueva-Domingo:2017ahx}.
-Our analysis removes the model bias by using this generic construct.
+In this Letter we perform for the first time a joint analysis using updated CMB anisotropy and a combination of astrophysical data to reconstruct reionization histories, where solutions to ionization equation of hydrogen with free-form ionization and recombination rates are used instead of conventional free-electron fraction parametrization~\cite{Hu2003,Mortonson2007,Douspis2015,HS17,HPFS18,HPBFSSS,Obied:2018qdr,Heinrich2018,Villanueva-Domingo:2017ahx,Millea:2018bko}.
+Our analysis removes parametric model dependence with this generic construct.
+Use of the ionization equation allows us to include all three types of data (CMB, UV luminosities and neutral fraction) in a single framework.
 At the same time use of complete CMB data and freedom in the cosmological parameters exploits the degeneracies and provide conservative constraints.